hyltonjean/roomraccoon/README.md

 # roomraccoon

-Import the .sql file to your DB for the app to run.
+Import the .sql file in the db folder to your DB for the app to run.